Asymptotics and regularity of flat solutions to fully nonlinear elliptic problems: Applications

-Probably an erudite way to comprehend Theorem \ref{teo1} is by saying that if $u$ solves a fully nonlinear elliptic equation with $C^\alpha$ coefficients and source, then if it is close enough to a $C^{2,\alpha}$ function, then indeed $u$ is $C^{2,\alpha^{-}}$.
+Probably an erudite way to comprehend Theorem \ref{teo1} is by saying that if $u$ solves a fully nonlinear elliptic equation with $C^\alpha$ coefficients and source, then if it is close enough to a $C^{2,\alpha}$ function, then indeed $u$ is $C^{2,\alpha}$.
+This is particularly meaningful in problems involving some {\it a priori} set data.

-We conclude this Section by commenting on two applications of Theorem \ref{teo1}.
+In this intermediary Section, we comment on two applications of Theorem \ref{teo1}.
 The first one concerns an improvement of regularity for classical solutions in H\"older continuous media.